ccg-v/cpp_modules/cpp_01/ex00/README.md

 <details>
   <summary>Click here for hint</summary>

-<p>"The exercise aims to demonstrate the difference between allocating objects on the stack and on the heap in C++.
+<p>_The exercise aims to demonstrate the difference between allocating objects on the stack and on the heap in C++.
 When creating a Zombie object using the newZombie() function, a pointer to the Zombie is returned, allowing it to be accessed outside the function scope.
-Thus, it's allocated on the heap using dynamic memory allocation.</p>
+Thus, it's allocated on the heap using dynamic memory allocation._</p>

-<p>On the other hand, when creating a Zombie object with the randomChump() function, it's used solely within the function and isn't needed outside of it.
-Therefore, it's allocated on the stack, utilizing automatic memory allocation.</p>
+<p>_On the other hand, when creating a Zombie object with the randomChump() function, it's used solely within the function and isn't needed outside of it.
+Therefore, it's allocated on the stack, utilizing automatic memory allocation._</p>

 </details>